-Yes, the dynamic OTP SMS or OTP email message can be configured in a language other than English if you request this.
+Yes, the dynamic OTP SMS message can be configured in a language other than English if you request this.
 Please provide the translation for the OTP message.
 See Appendix 2: OTP Message Templates.

-10.1.10.
+11.1.10.
 Cardinal Portal

 Q. How do I define and set up rules and policies for Risk Based Authentication (RBA)?